A powerful affiliation

-The Rail, Tram and Bus Union (RTBU) covers all employees in the rail, tram and bus industry.
+The Rail, Tram and Bus Union (RTBU) covers all employees in the rail and public transport industry.

 The RTBU was created in 1993, but its history and roots go as far back as the 1860s.